RyandTreat/Data115/README.md

 This showed me that the lowest score was a 2, The lower-hinge was a 6, the median was a score of 7, the upper hinge was an 8, and the max was a 10

 Out of the sample set I had it was interesting to see that nothing really score too low.
-The lowest was a 2 but that was only on review and the median was a 6.
+The lowest was a 2 but that was only on review and the average 7
 So most of the games that got reviews did atleast better than a 5.